Building Talent Acquisition Strategies That Work

 Because talent acquisition is an ongoing process, it builds a storehouse of already vetted, qualified candidates.
-Best-in-Class strategies usually include efforts to identify and cultivate ‘passive candidates’ (i.e., currently employed and not looking for new employment) because those individuals possess skill sets and expertise that could be immediately transferrable to your organization.
+Best-in-Class strategies usually include efforts to identify and cultivate ‘passive candidates’ (i.e., currently employed and not looking for new employment) because those individuals possess skill sets and expertise that could be immediately transferable to your organization.

-How to Build an Effective Talent Acquisition Strategy
+How To Build An Effective Talent Acquisition Strategy

 Developing a talent acquisition strategy is complicated.
 It takes on many forms based on an organization’s culture, industry, location, business needs, and readily available talent.